One United Nations Plaza: Features

-These slant-backs, or lean-to's, on the northside face do so for approximately the eastern one-third of the building.
+These slant-backs, or lean-tos, on the northside face do so for approximately the eastern one-third of the building.
 The western two-thirds of the building juts out at approximately 45 degrees to increase its square footage for about a third of the total length of the northern face, then returns parallel to conform to the southern face's configuration.
 On the northern side of the building, the upper stories were made to indent, as already mentioned.
 These two "atypical" setbacks or "slantbacks" sheathed in glass are laid at 45-degree angles.
 The setbacks are angled from the 12th floor and again, from the 28th floor up to 45 degrees.
 The slantbacks form a "lean-to" or "shed-like" appearance so much that the building appears "continuously wrapped" or flowing in aluminum and glass.
 The setbacks are placed above the office stories which have a larger floor area.
 The third setback, on the southeast corner of the building, is architecturally opposite to the northern face's slant back: a "slant-out" or chamfer.
 The slant-out angles up to the 12th floor, below which the corner of the building appears to have been sliced off.